Adi-Nanda/Weather-App/README.md

 ```bash
 pip install requests
 ```
-Generate your own API key from [openweathermap.org](https://openweathermap.org/api) and set the api_key variable to it in the main() function
+Generate your own API key from [openweathermap.org](https://openweathermap.org/api) and set the api_key variable in the main() function to that key
 ___
 ### Images :
 ![screenshot](screenshots/Screenshot-1.png)